Trump calls for ‘dirty cops’ to pay ‘big price’ for Russia probe after release of transcripts, in ‘Fox & Friends’ interview

 OBAMA KNEW DETAILS OF WIRETAPPED FLYNN CALL

-Former U.S. Ambassador to the United Nations Samantha Power, according to the transcript of her interview, was asked about the same issue.
-Power replied: “I am not in possession of anything—I am not in possession and didn’t read or absorb information that came from out of the intelligence community.”

-Trump used those revelations to double down on his assertion that the entire investigation was a politically-motivated hoax.
+Trump used those revelations to double down on his assertion that the entire investigation was a politically motivated hoax.

-“Well absolutely I think most people knew it from the beginning and they knew it was just a total hoax, a made up story, a total disgrace to our nation.
-It made it impossible to deal with other in countries, including Russia, because of what they were doing," he said.
+“Well absolutely I think most people knew it from the beginning and they knew it was just a total hoax, a made-up story, a total disgrace to our nation.
+It made it impossible to deal with other countries, including Russia, because of what they were doing," he said.

-Schiff released the files -- approved in late 2018 for release by the committee -- after facing pressure earlier this week from Republicans to do so.
+Schiff published the files -- approved in late 2018 for release by the committee -- after facing pressure earlier this week from Republicans to do so.
 Acting Director of National Intelligence Richard Grenell then notified Schiff that the redaction and declassification process was complete, and that the records were ready to be made public.

 Schiff, though, faulted the White House for the delay, accusing them of dragging their feet on the classification review.